vertexproject/synapse/docs/contributing.rst

   - privateInternalThingDontUseMe() is not acceptable.
   - _internalThing() is acceptable.

+* Logging should be setup on a per-module basis, with loggers created using calls to logging.getLogger(__name__).
+This allows for module level control of loggers as neccesary.

+  - Logger calls should use logging string interpolation, instead of using
+    % or .format() methods.
+See Python Logging module docs for reference.

 * Convenience methods are availible for unit tests, primarily through the SynTest class.
 This is a subclass of unittest.TestCase and provides many